Tower Hamlets Homes improves employee wellbeing and customer satisfaction with 83% of employees registered and £314k employee spend

 The plan was to introduce a single, online platform where employee benefits were presented coherently in one accessible place for the first time – showcasing both pre-existing employee benefits and expanded wellbeing benefits as well.
 Creating excitement was top of mind, and the team realised they needed to present something out of the ordinary to employees, which was away from the existing traditional, corporate tone and inherited local authority language.

 This led THH to focus on the employer brand, using corporate yellow and black colours while blending in photography of its homes and cartoon imagery in order to bring the site to life.
 This would help engage both property and community-oriented staff groups.
 This new blended approach was complemented through the brand name, “THHbuzz” – mixing the corporate “THH” with the less formal “buzz.”
-On top of that, the new slogan became “get more for your bees and honey,” – bees and honey being Cockney rhyming slang for “money” – and anchors THH to take pride in the heritage of its East End of London location.
+On top of that, the new slogan became “get more for your bees and honey,” – bees and honey being Cockney rhyming slang for money – and anchors THH to take pride in the heritage of its East End of London location.

 THH created a teaser campaign with branded emails to send out to staff along with posters inviting people to “find out what the buzz is about.”
 The team identified staff champions and gave them pre-access to the site so they could help colleagues post-launch.

 The team took a two-phased approach, with phase one delivering wellbeing and benefits (including employee discounts), and wider recognition in phase two – ensuring buzz was created throughout both phases.
-THHbuzz launched on the company’s payday, via drop-in seminars in the head office and then went to the other offices.
-All of the seminars were attended by senior managers to demonstrate leadership backing.

 The team created a range of merchandise which aligned to the employer brand that both offline and online teams could use.
 A lot of the merchandise reflected a “honey” theme – including honey dippers, honey-filled sweets and honeycomb chocolates.
 The team boosted awareness even more by sending postcards home to all staff, reaching out particularly to those not based in offices.

 The launch events were attended by 102 of THH’s 486 staff.
 Through using the analytics tool available on the Reward Gateway platform, THH discovered that 30% of its workforce registered on THHbuzz within 12 days of the initial launch.
 By day 22, this increased to 40%, with over £8,000 spent on the platform and a high proportion of users active on the site.
+In the two years since launching, employees have spent more than £314,000 with nearly 90% registered, proving the widespread takeup of the programme across the business.

 Excitement and buzz were generated in the office, with open and honest conversations happening and face-to-face feedback occurring after the sessions.
 Post-launch, there was a real sense that employees appreciated the new benefits offer as well as feeling valued and listened to.